Syncinus/ReactionCats/Reaction Cats Beta 3/Mechanics Stuff/Rules.md

 Thats It.
 If This Didn’t Cover Everything, Then Tell Me On The Website And What Confuses You, I Will Fix The Rules And (Probably) Add What You Needed To Have Added.
+I Have Noticed That In Reaction Cats, Their Are Many Times That You Can Cheat, Their Will Be Admins To Figure Out If Your Cheating Or Not.
+And With That.
+Go And Play.